dr-rompecabezas/free-genai-bootcamp-2025/opea-comps/GenAIExamples/ChatQnA/docker_compose/intel/cpu/aipc/README.md

 This document outlines the deployment process for a ChatQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on AIPC.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `embedding`, `retriever`, `rerank`, and `llm`.

-> **Note for Mac with ARM architecture (Apple Silicon)**: This project has been adapted to run on Mac ARM architecture by using emulation for x86 containers.
-The `compose.yaml` includes the `platform: linux/amd64` setting for each service to ensure compatibility.
-The `set_env.sh` script has also been updated to work with macOS.
-Follow the standard instructions below, with Mac-specific notes highlighted where relevant.
+> **Note for Mac with ARM architecture (Apple Silicon)**: This project can be run on Mac ARM architecture with some limitations.
+We've adapted the configuration to use emulation for x86 containers by adding `platform: linux/amd64` to each service.
+However, be aware of the following challenges:
+>
+> 1. **Limited Memory**: Large LLM models may not run due to memory constraints in emulation
+> 2. **AVX Instruction Compatibility**: The retriever service uses libraries (JAX) that require AVX instructions, which aren't available in ARM emulation
+> 3. **Performance Impact**: Services running through emulation will be slower than on native architecture
+>
+> The current adaptation enables basic chat functionality with a small LLM model (TinyLLama) but without RAG retrieval capabilities.
+For a fully functional setup, users should either use x86 hardware or build ARM-native versions of the services.
+>
+> Follow the standard instructions below, with Mac-specific notes highlighted where relevant.

-## Quick Start:
+## Quick Start

 1. Set up the environment variables.
 2. Run Docker Compose.